retest/recheck/README.md

 ### Installing

-You only need to download recheck directly, if you plan to implement it for an additional interface.
-If you want to use an existing implementation (e.g. [recheck-web](https://github.com/retest/recheck-web/), see [features](#features)), you would rather reference that implementation directly, e.g. by maven, and have the transitive dependencies be auto-resolved.
+You only need to download recheck directly if you plan to implement it for an additional interface.
+If you want to use an existing implementation (e.g. [recheck-web](https://github.com/retest/recheck-web/), see ["Features" section](#features)), you would rather reference this implementation, for instance via Maven, and have the transitive dependencies be automatically resolved.

-You can install recheck using the [latest release](https://github.com/retest/recheck/releases), or by adding it as a maven dependency in your pom:
+You can install recheck using the [latest release](https://github.com/retest/recheck/releases/) or by adding it as a Maven dependency in your POM:

 ```
 <dependency>